kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(1\) Apply to all flight attendants used in the program manager's operation;

-\(2\) Include the flight crewmember rest and duty requirements of §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1057   Flight, duty and rest time requirements: All crewmembers.|§91.1057]], 91.1059, and 91.1061, as appropriate to the operation being conducted, except that rest facilities on board the aircraft are not required;
+\(2\) Include the flight crewmember rest and duty requirements of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1057   Flight, duty and rest time requirements: All crewmembers.|§§91.1057]], 91.1059, and 91.1061, as appropriate to the operation being conducted, except that rest facilities on board the aircraft are not required;

 \(3\) Include provisions to add one flight attendant to the minimum flight attendant complement for each flight crewmember who is in excess of the minimum number required in the aircraft type certificate data sheet and who is assigned to the aircraft under the provisions of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1061   Augmented flight crews.|§91.1061]]; and